-$R{M1_00B_1}$ Support for IPMI is a requirement for M1-compliant server systems.

-Refer to Section B.1 for minimal IPMI commands required.
+- R{M1_00B_1} Support for IPMI is a requirement for M1-compliant server systems. - R See Section B.1 for minimal IPMI commands required.

-I The requirements for Level M2-based servers are defined in this section, and illustrated in Figure 3 below.
+I This section defines the requirements for Level M2-based servers.
+Figure 3 shows a summary of these requirements.